farishaddad/Knowledge-Mining-using-Cognitive-Search/01-README.md

 + [Using Fiddler or Postman for REST API calls](https://docs.microsoft.com/en-us/azure/search/search-fiddler)

 ## Collaboration
 We appreciate your collaboration.
 The code and the data are free to be used as you need.
 You can clone the GitHub repo or download the solution.
-If you make any improvement in the workshop, you can make a pull request on GitHub that we will analyze.
-Feedbacks and suggestions are welcome, just send us an email at rsouza1974@outlook.com .
+If you make any improvements to the workshop, you can make a pull request on GitHub that we will analyze.
+Additionally, if you have any feedback, issues, or suggestions, please create an issue in the "Issues" tab.

 # Thank you!